Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Experimental Setup

 Building on the single-document attention steering~\citep{zhang2024attentioninstruction}, we implement MFAI to probe multi-hop scenarios.
 MFAI explicitly directs model focus to two documents, $d_X$ and $d_Y$, using the template: ``The answer is in Document $X$ and Document $Y$.
 Use the information from Document $X$ and Document $Y$ as the main reference.''
 We design three experimental conditions based on the relationship between the instructed indices $\{X, Y\}$ and the gold set $\mathcal{G}$:

 \begin{itemize} \itemsep{0pt} \item \textbf{No MFAI (NA):} The baseline condition with no MFAI, requiring the model to perform both recognition and synthesis of evidence unaided. \item \textbf{Matched MFAI:} The instruction references the true global gold document indices ($X, Y \in \mathcal{G}$), simulating successful recognition. \item \textbf{Unmatched MFAI:} The instruction deliberately points to indices in a non-gold bucket ($X, Y \notin \mathcal{G}$) to test robustness against misleading recognition signals.
-To ensure a rigorous control, we select the adversarial indices by \textbf{mirroring the local bucket index} of the gold documents in a non-gold bucket (see \Cref{fig:main_figure}(c)).
-This isolates the position bias across buckets from the in-bucket local positions effects. \end{itemize}
+We select adversarial indices by \textbf{mirroring the local bucket index} of the gold documents in a non-gold bucket (\Cref{fig:main_figure}(c)), isolating cross-bucket position bias from local-index effects. \end{itemize}

+\paragraph{Diagnostic Scope.} MFAI is designed as a diagnostic probe rather than a deployable technique: it relies on oracle knowledge of gold document positions to create controlled experimental conditions.
+We note that directing the model to gold documents not only steers attention but also implicitly reduces the effective search space from 18 candidates to 2 highlighted documents, potentially easing synthesis as well.
+The performance gain from Matched MFAI therefore provides an \textit{upper-bound estimate} of the recognition bottleneck rather than a precise isolation of it.
+We use the gold-only ablation (\Cref{appx:ablation}), where models receive only the two gold documents with no distractors, as a ceiling reference that quantifies the remaining gap attributable to search-space difficulty.